mconlon17/vivo-etl/README.md

 # VIVO ETL

-[VIVO](https://github.com/vivo-project) uses an ontology to represent scholarship.
+[VIVO](https://github.com/vivo-project) uses ontologies to represent scholarship.
 VIVO collects data from sources local to the institution (people, personnel positions, awards and honors, teaching, performances, advising), and combines these data with data from external sources (papers, books,